 Watch and Wait

 People with no symptoms are generally not treated at the time of diagnosis.
 Some people remain stable and symptom-free for several years.
 It is very important for anyone who has been diagnosed with myelofibrosis to be closely monitored through regular medical check-ups to look for any signs or symptoms of disease progression.

 Many kinds of drugs are used to treat myelofibrosis.
 They work in different ways and have different side effects.
 Ask your doctor or nurse to tell you about possible side effects before starting a new drug.

-These new kinds of drugs work by targeting the JAK1 and JAK2 genes that help regulate blood.
+These new kinds of drugs work by targeting the JAK1 and/or JAK2 proteins that help regulate blood.
 They can treat and lessen some of the symptoms of myelofibrosis, including an enlarged spleen, night sweats, itching and bone or muscle pain.
 They can work in both patients that have a JAK2 mutation and those that do not.
-The JAK inhibitor ruxolitinib is the first Food and Drug Administration-approved therapy for patients with myelofibrosis.
+Two JAK inhibitors, ruxolitinib (Jakafi®) and fedratinib (Inrebic®), are approved to treat myelofibrosis.

 These drugs (e.g. thalidomide, lenalomide) fight cancer cells by helping the immune system work normally.
 They sometimes are used to treat symptoms such as anemia, an enlarged spleen, bone pain and high platelet count.